DexterInd/GrovePi/Software/Python/grove_gps/README.md

 dwc_otg.lpm_enable=0 root=/dev/mmcblk0p2 rootfstype=ext4 elevator=deadline fsck.repair=yes root wait
 ```

 Once you've done these 2 steps from above, a reboot will be required.
-Do it, and then proceed to the next section.
+Do it now, and then proceed to the next section.

 For more information on how the serial ports are set up, you can [read this article](https://spellfoundry.com/2016/05/29/configuring-gpio-serial-port-raspbian-jessie-including-pi-3/#Disabling_the_Console).